 Gratitude is a Feeling which comes from the Appreciation of what is Valuable and Meaningful for a Person, deeply in his/her Heart; It is a general state of Thankfulness toward an Internal or External Situations.
 Gratitude is itself a Way of Life and a Powerful Spiritual Practice in many Spiritual and Religious Traditions and nowadays it has Become a Positive Habit also in many Corporates as an Intrinsic Attitude of the Leadership.

-When You are Grateful you Feel Better and you become able to see the Good in many Life Situations.
-When combined with a Gratitude Practice, you will also be able to anchor that Positive Emotion into the Brain, changing the Synaptic Connections, and into the Body, changing the Memories achieved in the Cells, becoming able to call on that Positive Emotional Reserve whenever you need to.
+When we are Grateful we Feel Better and we become able to see the Good in many Life Situations.
+When combined with a Gratitude Practice, we will also be able to anchor that Positive Emotion into the Brain, changing the Synaptic Connections, and into the Body, changing the Memories achieved in the Cells, becoming able to call on that Positive Emotional Reserve whenever we need to.

-Gratitude allows you to Appreciate, not just Cognitively with your Mind, but as a Feeling in your Heart all the Pleasant and Positive Things that Life Offers to you or that You have received through you Actions or your Work.
+Gratitude allows us to Appreciate, not just Cognitively with our Mind, but as a Feeling in our Heart all the Pleasant and Positive Things that Life Offers to us or that we have received through our Actions or our Work.

 The Benefits that come from adopting a Genuine Gratitude Mindset